LukeNeedham/VocabDrill/README.md

 In the 'compose' branches, I experiment with a re-write to Jetpack Compose, to compare how data flow can potentially be simplified in a reactive UI model.

+# Language Flags

+One cool feature in the app is the automatic fuzzy recognition of language names.
+Based on this, the app can suggest flags to use as the icon for the language, where the flag is of a country where that language is widely spoken or recognised.
+When a language may be associated with multiple countries, the app aims to suggest the flags of all the possible countries.

+In order to make this feature work, I wrote a script to scrape and clean up data about languages and countries, and then associate them with flag icons.
+The results of this work were published in separate libraries:

+- Associations of language and countries: https://github.com/LukeNeedham/language-countries
+- Flag icons: https://github.com/LukeNeedham/circle-flags-android (an Android port of [exisiting resources](https://github.com/HatScripts/circle-flags))

 # TODOs:

 I am in the middle of refactoring to use props, and holding viewmode elsewhere